tambeani/INFO7250---Engineering-of-Big-Data-Systems/Lecture 4/Lecture 4.md

 To shard a collection we use a shard key.
 It is either an indexed field or an indexed compound field that exists in every document in the collection.
 MongoDB divides the shard key into chunks and distributes the chunks/blocks evenly across the shards.

 To divide the shard key, MongoDB uses either
-1. range based partitioning - creating non-overlapping chunks on a number line based on a numeric key
+1. range based partitioning -> creating non-overlapping chunks on a number line based on a numeric key

 ![alt text](https://github.com/tambeani/INFO7250---Engineering-of-Big-Data-Systems/blob/main/screenshots/lec04_range_based_partitioning.png?raw=true)

-2. hash based partitioning - computes hash of a field's value, and then uses these hashes to create chunks
+2. hash based partitioning -> computes hash of a field's value, and then uses these hashes to create chunks

 ![alt text](https://github.com/tambeani/INFO7250---Engineering-of-Big-Data-Systems/blob/main/screenshots/lec04_hash_based_partitioning.png?raw=true)

+This type of partitioning ensures a more random distribution in the cluster.

+### Maintaining a balanced data distribution:

+Addition or removal of shards within the cluster can give rise to an imbalance.
+MongoDB ensures this balance by 2 background processes,
+- splitting -> splits chunks in half if threshold for max size is crossed
+- balancer -> migrates chunks to other shards when threshold for migration is crossed
 ### Creating a replica set on the same machine:

 1. Create 2 additional copies of mongodb folders